How To Get a Modeling Agent

 1. Go through the agent’s website.

-One great question is how the agent sees you being marketed.
-Will they be sending you out solely for commercial modeling or will they also submit you for TV commercials, film, and TV?
-It’ll also be helpful to know how they see you being submitted.
+3. Make a list of questions to ask the agent during your meeting.
+Try to get a sense of the scope of auditions the agent can send you out on.
+Will they be submitting you solely for print work, or can they also send you out for commercials, film, and TV?
+It’ll also be helpful to know how they see your range.
 What is your type?
 Are they viewing you as the guy next door, leading man, handsome guy, doctor, teacher, etc.?
-Knowing how others view you is important information to have.
-It will help you decide what types of projects you should be submitting yourself for and understand your strength in both the modeling and acting industry.
-You should also find out if they want you to bring anything like a headshot or résumé.
+Agents know the business, so you can learn a lot about your type by asking for their impressions.
+Knowing how professionals in the business view you will help you decide what types of projects to submit yourself for, for modeling as well as acting and other performing arts.
+Before your meeting, also be sure to find out if they want you to bring anything like a headshot or résumé, and come prepared.

 The views expressed in this article are solely that of the individual(s) providing them,